adrihans/Decoding_NER_Biases/README.md

 ## Group Members:

-- Eleanora BONEL
-- Ryan HACHEM
-- Adrien HANS
-- Sara KEMPPAINEN
-- Pablo PIGUET
+>Eleanora BONEL, Ryan HACHEM, Adrien HANS, Sara KEMPPAINEN, Pablo PIGUET

 ## Goals of the project:

-The project is described with more precision on this GitHub page, but it consists in exploring the biases present in Named Entity Recognition (NER) models.
+The project is described with more precision on [the GitHub page](https://adrihans.github.io/Decoding_NER_Biases/) and in the notebooks, but it consists in exploring the possible biases in Named Entity Recognition (NER) models.
-We want to explore the existing biases in NER (Named-Entity Recognition) models.

 To do so, we explore three main named entities, with specific possible biases: